aindrelasaha/pomodoro_app/README.md

 - Being built on flutter it leverages the usability of cross-platform enabling a seamless experience on all platforms alike.

-## Upcoming Features
+## Upcoming Features🔜🚀

-1.⁠ ⁠Study Calendar
+1.⁠ ⁠Study Calendar📆
    - View and manage study sessions over time.
    - Track daily, weekly, and monthly study goals.
    - Visualize study progress and achievements.

-2.⁠ ⁠Total Study History
+2.⁠ ⁠Total Study History📜
    - Detailed records of all study sessions.
    - Statistics on study duration, subjects, and performance trends.
    - Insights to improve study habits and productivity.

-3.⁠ ⁠Custom Study Routine Planner
+3.⁠ ⁠Custom Study Routine Planner✨
    - Plan study sessions based on personal preferences and goals.
    - Set reminders and notifications for study times.
    - Flexibility to adjust routines based on changing priorities.

-4.⁠ ⁠Integration with Todo List
+4.⁠ ⁠Integration with Todo List☑️📃
    - Combine study schedules with tasks and deadlines.
    - Prioritize tasks and allocate study time accordingly.
    - Seamless workflow management for academic and personal tasks.